bassamanator/Sovol-SV06-firmware/README.md

 # 🚨 *One-Stop-Shop* Sovol SV06 Klipper Configuration

-This repository contains the Klipper configuration and firmware for the Sovol SV06 3D printer with completely *stock hardware*.
+This repository contains the Klipper configuration and firmware for the Sovol SV06 `PLUS` 3D printer with completely *stock hardware*.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.

+❗☠️ **This branch is COMPLETELY UNTESTED.** ☠️❗

 ❗☠️ **USE AT YOUR OWN RISK.
 YOU HAVE BEEN WARNED.** ☠️❗